yash-dani/yash-dani/README.md

-# Hey, this is Yash 👋
+# Hey, it's Yash 👋

+I'm a software engineering student at uWaterloo who's constantly making things.
 Excited you found my corner of the internet!
-I'm a software engineering student at uWaterloo who's constantly making things.

 ## 🔭 Current Work
   * Building AI for doctors on the NLP team @ [conversationHEALTH](https://www.conversationhealth.com/) 👩‍⚕️